Fast Track Racing: Car No. 12 history

 Following the 2020 Merger of ARCA and the NASCAR K&N Pro Series divisions, Team Owner Andy Hillenburg opted to change number one to 12 in order for Hattori Racing Enterprises to maintain their usage of the No. 1 from K&N.

 On January 2, 2023, it was announced D.L.
 Wilson would return to the team's #12 car for a total of 9 races; the full East Series season, and the Spring Phoenix Raceway event.

-The other 15 2023 ARCA Menards Series races remain TBA.
+On January 30, 2025, it was annoused that Takuma Koga would drive full-time in 2025.